avnet-iotconnect/I-CUBE-IoTC-DA16k-PMOD/README.md

  - _Optional DMA Settings:_
    1. _Click "Add"._
    1. _Select the "*TX" option from the "DMA Request" column._
-14. Now in the "Pinout & Configutation" tab of the CubeMX view, select "I-CUBE-IoTC-DA16k-PMOD" from "Middlewares & Software Packs" on the left hand side of the window.
+14. In the "Pinout & Configutation" tab of the CubeMX view, select "I-CUBE-IoTC-DA16k-PMOD" from "Middlewares & Software Packs" on the left hand side.
 1. Check both the "Extension Board iotc da16k pmod" & "Device Application" boxes.
+This will make the "Platform Settings" tab available below.
-1. This will make the "Platform Settings" tab available below, CubeMX will query the current setup & find the suitable serial ports that can be used with the pack.
-In "IPs or Components" select the type fo serial port you configured previously.
+1. CubeMX will query the current setup and find the suitable serial ports that can be used with the pack.
+In "IPs or Components" select the type of serial port configured previously.
-1. Now select the serial port previously configured from the "Found Solutions" pull-down menu.
+1. Select the serial port previously configured from the "Found Solutions" pull-down menu.
-2. In the "Parameter Settings" tab enter in the device & wifi credentials.
+2. Enter the device and wifi credentials in the "Parameter Settings" tab.
 3. At the top of the CubeMX window click on the "Project Manager" tab.
-4. On the left hand side of the window click on the "Advanced Settings"
+4. On the left hand side, click on the "Advanced Settings"
-5. On the right hand side of the window, within the "Register Callback" pane, Find the UART/USART/LPUART section you intend to use & set it's register callbacks to "ENABLE".
+5. On the right hand side, within the "Register Callback" pane, find the **UART/USART/LPUART** section to use and set the register callbacks to "ENABLE".
-1. "Ctrl + s" to save the settings & generate the code.
+1. Save the setting ("Ctrl + s") and generate the code.
 2. If you intend to send telemetry open up the project properties:
    - Navigate to C/C++ Build -> Settings
    - Set the "Runtime Library" to "Standard C"
-4. Upload the device certificate & key using the console port on the da16k:
+4. Upload the device certificate and key using the console port on the da16k:
    - Enter `net` into the terminal to switch to the network commands context.
    - Enter `cert write cert1`.
    - Paste the certificate into the terminal.